glowkeeper/P3D/docs/labs/week4Session1.md

 _Figure 3: The fallen ball_

 Stop playback, so the ball returns to its original position.
-Now you are going to make it bounce.
+You are going to make it bounce.
 To do so, you need to add a _Physics Materials_ to the ball.
 First, create a new folder to hold your _Physics Materials_, and once in that folder, _Create_, _Physic Material_ and call it _Ball_.
 Change its _Bounciness_ to 1 and both its _Friction_ parameters to 0.3.
 Then drag it onto your Ball in the _Hierarchy_.
 Now press _Play_, and watch the ball bounce off the floor.

 Next, you are going to add multiple balls into the scene, to see how they react.
 Copy your original ball three times, and name the duplicates appropriately.
 Then, move the balls, so they form two columns and two rows, such as that in Figure 5.